apinzone/apinzone.github.io/projects.md

 ## Selected Research

-- **Relative Rest Index and NBA Performance**
+- **Relative Rest Index Influence Team Performance in Recent NBA Competition**
-  Published in *Journal of Sports Analytics*, 2024
+  In Review for *Journal of Strength and Conditioning Research*, 2025
+ Employed a multilevel modeling approach to assess game-to-game influence of RRI on team performance during the 2022-23 through 2023-24   NBA regular seasons.

+- **The Relationship Between Relative Rest Index and Team Performance Across Competitive NFL Seasons**
+  _Journal of Strength and Conditioning Research, in press, 2025_ Assessed the influence of RRI on Win Percentage during all NFL Seasons Dating back to 1970.

+- **Relative Rest Index Correlates to Winning Percentage in 2022 National Football League Season: A Preliminary Study**
+  _International Journal of Strength and Conditioning, 5(1), 2025_
  Developed a novel metric (RRI) to quantify rest mismatches and model their influence on game outcomes using multilevel regression.

-- **Dog–Owner Behavioral Dynamics**
-  Manuscript under review, *Anthrozoös*
-  Explores how canine behavior and size predict dog–owner relationships using hierarchical modeling.

 ## Applied Work